mitchness/DoorDilemma/README.md

 Larry groans quietly.
 The speaker is too far away.
-The woman backs up a foot so she can lean out her window.
+The woman backs her car up (struggling with the shifter) so she can lean out her window.

 Larry throws his hands up.

                  ATTENDANT (V.O.)